 imposter of the Archangel Gabriel (see Islam above).
 Just because

-After reviewing some of his work, I could see a lot overly religious,
+After reviewing some of his work, I could see a lot of overly religious,

-Kat Kerr's ministry and books[22.214.171.124] - She shares a lot of experiences about going to heaven and other spiritual guidance.
-Much of her guidance is false guidance, likely from a Python spirit giving visions and spiritual experiences.
+Kat Kerr's ministry and books[18.104.22.168] - She shares a lot of experiences about going to heaven and other spiritual guidance.
+Much of her guidance is false, though, and likely from a Python spirit giving visions and spiritual experiences.
 I do not recommend reading her material.

 Much of the contemporary church and ministries teach false or incomplete gospels (see The True Gospel and Imposters

-I would leave the churches and organizations listed above, but I would give other churches and ministries the benefit of doubt, but use discretion and evaluate whatever they teach, as all Christians should not simply follow blindly (1 Thessalonians 5:20:21; Deuteronomy 13:1-3).
-I would especially be wary of and closely examine people and ministries sharing spiritual guidance, like visions, words, and dreams.
+I would leave the churches and organizations listed above, but I would give other churches and ministries the benefit of doubt, but use discretion and evaluate whatever is taught, as all Christians should not simply follow blindly (1 Thessalonians 5:20:21; Deuteronomy 13:1-3).
+I would especially be wary of and closely examine people and ministries sharing a lot of spiritual guidance, like visions, words, and dreams.
 I invite everyone to examine the spiritual guidance I got as well.

 Be wary of churches and teaching that preach eternal salvation by having a personal relationship with God or adoration for Him and other saints and angels.
-It is a false gospel and is similar to the Pentecostal Church's beliefs[3.1.38]
+It is a false gospel and is similar to the Pentecostal Church's and other Evangelical beliefs[3.1.38]

 .
 The first groups I listed also emphasize this kind of more carnal worldly way of following God.
 It invites imposters of the Lord that usurp your relationship with God.
 They want your adoration and attention and will take the love you give God and use it against you to make you follow them and accept false teaching.